Sucker Punch (2011 film): Box office

+Sucker Punch grossed $19 million in its first weekend, an opening that placed it second behind Diary of a Wimpy Kid: Rodrick Rules.
+It also opened in 23 markets that weekend, standing at sixth in the overseas box office with $6.5 million.
+The following weekend, it dropped to seventh place in North America with $6 million, but fared better internationally, where an expansion to 16 more countries led to a $11.5 million gross which topped the international ranking.
+Sucker Punch grossed $36.4 million domestically and $53.4 million in other territories, for a worldwide total of $89.8 million.

 Critical response

-Review aggregate website Rotten Tomatoes reports that 22% of 218 critics have given Sucker Punch a positive review, with an average rating of 4.2/10.
+On review aggregation website Rotten Tomatoes 22% of 220 critics have given Sucker Punch a positive review, with an average rating of 4.1/10.
 The site's critics consensus reads: "It's technically impressive and loaded with eye-catching images, but without characters or a plot to support them, all of Sucker Punch's visual thrills are for naught."
 Metacritic assigned the film a weighted average score of 33 out of 100, based on 29 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Although Snyder had claimed that he wanted the film to "be a cool story and not just like a video game where you're just loose and going nuts", some critics compared the film unfavorably to a video game in their reviews.
 Richard Roeper gave the film a D, saying that it "proves a movie can be loud, action-packed and filled with beautiful young women – and still bore you to tears."
 The Orlando Sentinel gave the movie one out of four stars calling it "an unerotic unthrilling erotic thriller in the video game mold".
 The A.V.
 Clubs Nathan Rabin wrote, "with its quests to retrieve magical totems, clearly demarcated levels, and non-stop action, Snyder's clattering concoction sometimes feels less like a movie than an extended, elaborate trailer for its redundant videogame adaptation."
 Reviewing it for The Sydney Morning Herald, Giles Hardie called the film "incredibly ambitious", and explained that while "traditional depths of character development and motivation are sidelined, [...] this is intentional, allowing the audience to immerse in the layers of dreams and later piece together what actually happened".